Pennsylvania Fly Fishing 4 min read

 Stealth and accuracy are going to be key when tackling Falling Spring!

-Regarding fly patterns, here is a list of general patterns that are effective:
+Regarding fly patterns, here is a list of some of the best flies for Falling Spring Branch Creek:

 A 9-foot 3-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on Falling Springs.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.